-As you near the Falls the air suddenly becomes moist and cool, like you just walked into an airconditioned building except you are still outside.
+As you near the Falls the air suddenly becomes noticeably cooler, like you just walked into an airconditioned building except you are still outside.
 Then you hear it, the thunderous roar of 168,000 cubic metres (6 million cubic ft.) of water plunging up to 57m (188ft) every minute (during summer months) from Lake Erie, into the Niagara River!
 You know then, what you are about to witness will be breathtaking – a majestic testament to the raw power and beauty of mother nature.
-The following is a two-day, Niagara Falls weekend getaway itinerary to take in all the glory of the amazing Falls from all angles.
+Follow this two-day, Niagara Falls weekend getaway itinerary to take in all the glory of these amazing Falls and the surrounding wine region.
+If you’re in search of a romantic weekender, short friends trip destination or solo retreat – look no further!

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.